zhangbowu85/Camel_Study/README.md

 ### Endpoint
 in Camel, an endpoint represents any other external system to Camel.
 ### Components
-A component is simply like a plug that allow your to connect to an external system (such as a file on disk, a mailbox, or an app like Dropbox)
+A component is simply like a pluggable adapter that allow your to connect to an external system (such as a file on disk, a mailbox, or an app like Dropbox)
 ### EIP :Enterprise Integration Patterns
 An EIP defines a pattern according to which the system does special processing on messages.
 examples: